The Cure: 2006–2015: 4:13 Dream and Reflections

-2017–present: 40th anniversary
+2017–present: Songs of a Lost World

 In June 2018, the Cure headlined the 25th annual Meltdown Festival in London.
 Smith also selected the festival's lineup, which included several of his personal favourite artists, including Nine Inch Nails, My Bloody Valentine, Deftones, Placebo, Manic Street Preachers, and Kristin Hersh, among others.
 On 7 July 2018, Cure performed a 40th anniversary concert at Hyde Park as part of the British Summer Time concert series.
 For Record Store Day 2018, the Cure released a remastered, deluxe edition of Mixed Up, along with a sequel titled Torn Down featuring 16 new remixes all created by Robert Smith.

-In a 30 March 2019 interview with Rolling Stone, Smith commented on the band's next album, saying, "For the first time in 20 years, we went into a studio—we actually went into the studio where they (Queen) did 'Bohemian Rhapsody'.
+In a 30 March 2019 interview with Rolling Stone, Smith commented on the band's next album, saying, "For the first time in 20 years, we went into a studio – we actually went into the studio where they [Queen] did 'Bohemian Rhapsody'.
 The songs are like 10 minutes, 12 minutes long.
 We recorded 19 songs.
 So I have no idea what to do now...
 We'll finish it before we start in the summer, and it'll be mixed through the summer.
 And then so release date, I don't know, October?
 Halloween!
 Come on!"
-In an interview published on 5 July in NME, he noted that the band would be re-recording 3 or 4 songs in August 2019 but that, "I feel intent on it being a 2019 release and would be extremely bitter if it isn’t."
-However, the year passed with no new studio release, as did the following three years.
+In an interview published on 5 July in NME, he noted that the band would be re-recording three or four songs in August 2019 but that, "I feel intent on it being a 2019 release and would be extremely bitter if it isn't."
+The year passed with no new studio release, as did the following four years.

 In 2019, the Cure embarked on a 23-date summer tour, consisting mostly of festival performances along with four dates in Sydney, Australia.
 The final Sydney show on 30 May was live-streamed.
 The band performed at the Austin City Limits Music Festival in October 2019.
 Later that same month, the band issued 40 Live: CURÆTION-25 + Anniversary, a Blu-ray, DVD and CD box set featuring their Meltdown and Hyde Park performances from 2018 in their entireties.

-In interviews in June 2021, Smith referenced the recording of two new Cure albums, saying "One of them’s very, very doom and gloom and the other one isn’t," and that the recordings have been completed, "I just have to decide who's going to mix them."
+In interviews in June 2021, Smith referenced the recording of two new Cure albums, saying "One of them's very, very doom and gloom and the other one isn't," and that the recordings have been completed, "I just have to decide who's going to mix them."
 On 15 August 2021, bassist Simon Gallup posted on his social media that he had left the Cure.
 No official statement concerning his departure was made by Smith or the band and Gallup subsequently deleted the post.
 On 14 October 2021, Gallup confirmed that he was still in the band.